-Commissioner Martin was born and raised in Adams County and graduated from Gettysburg High School.
+Commissioner Jim Martin began his first term as County Commissioner in 2012.
+He was born and raised in Adams County and graduated from Gettysburg High School.
 He and his wife Ginny have resided in Menallen Township for the past 26 years, homeschooling their four children, who are all now college graduates and married .

 Commissioner Martin holds an Associate Degree and Bachelors Degree in Forestry and a Masters Degree in Agricultural Economics.
 Following formal education, Commissioner Martin was employed by the Farmers Home Administration as a County Supervisor of two counties.
 This position provided invaluable experience implementing and managing governmental loan programs for individuals and farmers and coordinating with local governmental agencies.